 Each week, our tutors also assign several homework sets, which provide necessary exposure to the content and important fodder for ongoing error analysis.
 And in the 3 to 4 months leading up to an official test date, our students complete a proctored practice exam about once a month.
 Unlike official exams, these practice tests are scored promptly, kept off-the-record, and provide completely transparent diagnostic analysis.

 But even without a Compass tutor, all students can successfully prepare for these high stakes exams by employing the same best practices.
 All good test preparation should involve a regular, persistent commitment to evaluated practice over a reasonable amount of time, exposure to authentic testing practice material, and a few dry runs on full-length exams.
 Both ACT and College Board offer free or low-cost access to excellent practice material.

-We’re happy to provide complimentary, no-obligation practice tests and a personal consultation for families at any stage of the college admission testing process.
+We’re happy to provide proctored practice tests and personal consultations for families at any stage of the college admission testing process.
 Our program directors are renowned by college counselors nationwide for their honesty, experience, professionalism, and warmth in the guidance they offer.
 Please feel free to contact us to see how we can help.